Tracks Behaviors Preferences

 - Use dialog for the name of new label: This is off by default, but when enabled creating a label will pop up a dialog box for you to enter the label name (rather than the default behavior of opening the new label itself for editing).
 When the dialog is closed, focus is returned to the track which was the focus before the dialog opened.
 This functionality is primarily provided to aid Visually Impaired users who use screen readers, but may be useful to normally sighted users too.

 - Enable scrolling left of zero: Enables you to scroll to the left of time zero on the Timeline.
 The default setting is "off".
 This can be make Scrubbing from the start or end of the track easier when using pinned play head.

 - Advanced vertical zooming: When enabled, you can use left-click gestures in the Vertical Scale to make vertical zooms in audio tracks and note tracks.
 Default is "off", with such left-clicking disabled.

-- Solo Button: The button on the Track Control Panels can behave in three different ways:
+- The Button: button on the Track Control Panels can be set to behave in three different modes:

 - "Simple" (default): "Solo" means as it does in common parlance - a track made solo is the only one that can be heard.
 If a track is solo, the mute buttons are set down on all the other tracks, so that solo is just a shortcut way of muting all tracks except one.
 If on any occasion you want the Solo button to select multiple tracks for listening, hold down Shift when clicking Solo.

 - "Multi-track": this will suit those used to mixing desks and other professional audio software.
 Any number of tracks can be made "solo" (that is, active/live) so that they mix together, but if any Solo button is down, the mute buttons have no effect.
 If you want the Solo button to play only one track at a time (so that clicking it releases any other solo buttons), hold down Shift when clicking .